justinalexandershaw/vigilant-octo-bassoon/content/rest/overview/resources-in-the-rest-api.md

 ## Authentication

-{% ifversion ghae %} We recommend authenticating to the {% data variables.product.product_name %} REST API by creating an OAuth2 token through the [web application flow](/developers/apps/authorizing-oauth-apps#web-application-flow). {% else %} There are two ways to authenticate through {% data variables.product.product_name %} REST API.{% endif %} Requests that require authentication will return `404 Not Found`, instead of `403 Forbidden`, in some places.
+ Requests that require authentication will return `404 Not Found`, instead of `403 Forbidden`, in some places.
 This is to prevent the accidental leakage of private repositories to unauthorized users.

 ### Basic authentication